Appearance & Reality > The Lord Jesus Christ > Strong and weak

 And You forgave the guilt of my sin.

-Some may think that ignorance is bliss.
-They may think that the more they know, the more they will be held accountable, so it is better to know less.
+Some of us may think that ignorance is bliss.
+We may think that the more we know, the more we will be held accountable, so it is better to know less.
 But ignorance or lack of true knowledge renders us weak and vulnerable.
-Knowledge of the truth and what is revealed in the Scriptures is important for true strength.
+We have seen that knowledge of the truth and what is revealed in the Scriptures is very important for true strength.

-Negative traits - such as impatience, bitterness, pride, greed, being unkind and aggressive - grieve the Holy Spirit.
-They also render us easy prey to the crafty, scheming enemy.
+Negative traits such as impatience, bitterness, pride, greed, being unkind and aggressive grieve the Holy Spirit.
+The evil one will promote such negative traits within us because they render us spiritually weak and easy prey to his crafty schemes.
 The Scriptures warns us not to be ignorant of his wiles.

-Let us ask the Lord to help us resolve decisively the various areas that can sap our strength.
-Some areas can be dealt with quickly, while the more deep-seated ones like pride may require more time to work on.
-We must be determined to resolve all of them if we want to be strong in the Lord.
+Let us ask the Lord to help us decisively resolve the various areas that can sap our strength.
+Some areas can be dealt with quickly, while more deep-seated areas like pride may require more time.
+If we want to be strong in the Lord, we must be determined to resolve all of them.
 Let us not excuse ourselves from making the effort to work at them.

-We will now consider the subject of spiritual warfare and how it is related to our being truly strong.
+We will now consider the subject of competence in spiritual warfare and how it is related to our being truly strong.

-Whether or not we recognise it, we are in the midst of intense spiritual warfare.
-The evil one not only seeks to oppose the will of God, but he also seeks to work actively in the lives of all people, including believers.
+Whether we recognise it or not, we are in the midst of intense spiritual warfare.
+The evil one seeks not only to oppose the will of God, but also to work actively in the lives of all people, believers and unbelievers.
 How we fare in spiritual warfare has great eternal significance, both for our personal lives and for the work of God.

 Do not give the devil an opportunity

-Ephesians 4 has a significant bearing on this whole subject of spiritual warfare and being truly strong.
+Ephesians 4 has significant relevance to this whole subject of spiritual warfare and being truly strong.
 We read in verse 27:

 Ephesians 4:27